 3. White Boxer

-Among the three possible colors for a purebred Boxer, the white color is the only one that’s not considered a standard color.
-At one point in time, white Boxers are widely popular and officially recognized as a standard color by the AKC.
+Among the three possible colors for a purebred Boxer, the white color is the only one that’s not standard, at least according to the AKC.
+However in the past, white Boxers were widely popular and were officially recognized as a standard color.

-While it’s true that white Boxers aren’t the standard, they’re still fairly popular.
+While the AKC still recognizes the color, it’s not a “standard” color anymore.
+But even so, they’re still fairly popular.
 In fact, 25% of all Boxers in the United States are white.
-And surely, these colors will continue to be bred as people consider them unique and appealing.
+These colors will continue to be bred as people consider them unique and appealing.

 Keep in mind, these dogs are not rare and breeders demanding a premium for a white Boxer should be avoided.
 The white color gene is recessive, so as long as both the mother and father Boxer has this gene, you will get a white Boxer.